 The Matthew Phelps Case

 On 1 September 2017, a perplexing case of alleged homicidal sleepwalking occurred in Raleigh, North Carolina.
 28-year-old Matthew Phelps called 911 and told them he had awoken from sleep to find his wife lying on the bedroom floor covered in blood from multiple stab wounds.
 “I have blood all over me and there’s a bloody knife on the bed.
 I think I did it.
 I can’t believe this,” he told the operator, reported the NY Post.
-His wife, 29-year-old Lauren Ashley-Nicole Phelps, was pronounced dead shortly after arriving at hospital with police immediately arresting Matthew Phelps for her murder.
+His wife, 29-year-old Lauren Ashley-Nicole Phelps, was pronounced dead shortly after arriving at the hospital with police immediately arresting Matthew Phelps for her murder.

-Phelps claims he took medication for a cold before he went to bed that evening as he was having trouble sleeping, his only explanation he says for what could have made him carry out such violence against his wife.
+Phelps claims he took medication for a cold before he went to bed that evening as he was having trouble sleeping, his only explanation he says for what could have made him carry out such violent attack against his wife.
 Sword and Scale reported the cold medicine Phelps claimed he took was Coricidin Cough and Cold Tablets, medication which contains a chemical often used by youngsters to obtain a high.